Max Trax: History

 In February 2002, Corus announced that it would be purchasing all remaining shares of the DMX television service from DMX MUSIC, Inc. (formerly ICT), while also selling all remaining shares of the DMX business unit, a provider of licensed music for commercial use in stores, restaurants, and other commercial setting, to DMX MUSIC, Inc. The service would be rebranded Max Trax just 3 months later on May 1, 2002.

 Because of service duplication, in 2002, Galaxie (a similar television service) and Max Trax agreed to provide a joint 40-channel audio distribution service to satellite and digital cable television providers called Galaxie Max Trax.
 The package consisted of 20 Max Trax and 20 Galaxie channels.
 The package was discontinued upon merger with Galaxie in late 2009.

 On February 13, 2009, Corus Entertainment announced it had entered into an agreement to sell certain assets associated with Max Trax to Stingray Digital, including hardware, software, websites, domain names, among other assets including trademarks that includes the Max Trax name.
 Previous to the sale to Stingray, in December 2008, Stingray received a category 2 digital licence to operate a national pay TV audio service, similar to Max Trax, from the CRTC.
 The agreement was structured so that Corus would discontinue the Max Trax service, keeping the service on the air until Stingray launched its own service under its own licence using the Max Trax brand, resulting in a seamless transition and no interruption in services.
 The Stingray service never launched; instead the Galaxie licence was continued to be used.

-On October 1, 2009 the Max Trax brand was discontinued by owners Stingray Digital, who merged it with Galaxie under one brand.
+On October 1, 2009 the Max Trax brand was discontinued by owners Stingray Digital, who merged it with Galaxie under one brand, which eventually became Stingray Music.
 Stingray Digital, who had been operating as the exclusive sales and development agent for Galaxie since late 2007 on behalf of its owners, the CBC, officially took over as managing partner in the service upon completion of merger.
 Stingray would later purchase Galaxie from the CBC in May 2011.

 The original licence for Max Trax that was owned by Corus, was revoked by the CRTC on September 23, 2011.